ktsakas/travelclick-chatbot/RESEARCH.md

 TIP: Start with `Understanding` and then use `Stories`.
 The `Understanding` tab is where the rules are defined the `Stories` tab is kind of like testing.

+Right now Wit.ai only has a Node.js library so to create an app we would have our backend make the calls to the API, but for efficiency it's probably also possible to use the Wit API directly on the front-end.

 ## Goals for chatbot.

 Support listing properties based on filters (such as price range, distance and location) and sorting them by relevance, price, stars etc.